Crispy Baked Potato Wedges

 Ingredients and substitutes

-- Seasonings - The most basic is salt, pepper.
+- Seasonings – The most basic are salt and pepper.
 But there is so much more you can do with seasoning.
-I love making different variations from turmeric to pumpkin spice as well as Parmesan or Cheddar.
-Today I have used, salt, pepper, garlic powder, and paprika.
-Feel free to throw in some dried herbs like rosemary, thyme or parsley.
+I love making different variations from turmeric to pumpkin spice, as well as Parmesan or Cheddar.
+Today I have used salt, pepper, garlic powder, and paprika.
+Feel free to throw in some dried herbs like rosemary, thyme, or parsley.

-- Place potato wedges in a microwave-safe bowl.
+- Microwave – Place the potato wedges in a large microwave-safe bowl.
 Heat in the microwave on high for 2 minutes.
-Toss them then cook 2 minutes more.
+Toss them, then cook for 2 more minutes.

-- Place potatoes in a pot of cold water and boil for approximately three minutes.
+- Stovetop – Place the potatoes in a pan of cold water and boil for about 3 minutes.
 They should be firm, not soft.

 - Drain the potato wedges well on a paper towel – wipe excess moisture.

-- Bake for about 30 to 40 minutes turning them around once or twice as needed, until golden brown and crisp.
+- Bake for about 20 to 25 minutes, turning them around once in between, until golden brown and crisp on the outside but still tender on the inside.

 Frequently asked questions

-Drain the potatoes well, wipe them well as this takes away that stickiness.
-Then add a tablespoon or two of oil.
+Drain the potatoes well and wipe them dry, as this helps remove the stickiness.
+Then add 1 to 2 tablespoons of oil.
 Toss them well before you season them.

-Starchy potatoes such as russet or waxy potatoes such as red-skinned and fingerling potatoes are the best for baking in the oven.
+Starchy potatoes, such as russet or Yukon Gold, and red-skinned and fingerling potatoes are best for baking in the oven.
 This is because they absorb moisture and still hold their shape.

 No, not for this recipe.
-Since we cook the potatoes half-way in the microwave or par-boiling these absorb enough moisture in them to keep them moist, tender and soft pillowy on the inside.
+Since we cook the potatoes halfway in the microwave or par-boil them, they absorb enough moisture to keep them moist, tender, soft, and pillowy on the inside.

 Video